-I think this one is really key and not often talked about.
+I think this one is really key, and not often talked about.
 Laugh at yourself and others.
-You have to be serious about some things, but don t take yourself too seriously.
-When we re able to laugh at ourselves, we more quickly swallow our pride.
+You have to be serious about some things, but don’t take yourself too seriously.
+When we’re able to laugh at ourselves, we more quickly swallow our pride.
 It diffuses situations.
-It means we re not trying to keep up a facade that we re this person that has it altogether.
-It means we can more quickly admit we re wrong.
-It means we re more real.
-It means we re more in tune with grace.
-It means we re more in tune that other people will have similar struggles to us in the Christian walk.
+It means we’re not trying to keep up a facade that we’re this person who has it altogether.
+It means we can more quickly admit we’re wrong.
+It means we’re more real.
+It means we’re more in tune with grace.
+It means we’re more in tune that other people will have similar struggles to us in the Christian walk.
 Being able to laugh at ourselves is really important.
 It can help prevent burnout.
 It helps us keep going in life and ministry.

 6. Listen to others

-Listening to others shows we re willing to learn from them.
-That we want to learn from them.
-Whether they re adults or children, whatever the persons background, Christian or not.
+Listening to others shows we’re willing to learn from them, that we want to learn from them, whether they’re adults or children, whatever the persons’ background, Christian or not.
 The people that made the biggest impact on me when I was a child, outside of my immediate family, were an uncle and aunt.
 Each school holidays we use to go visit them on their farm.
-There were 6 kids in my family and 10 in theirs and so there was potential for much chaos!
+There were six kids in my family and ten in theirs, so there was potential for much chaos!
 I was a very shy child but I always loved going to their home as I felt loved and welcomed, and the reason they made me feel like that was they made a point of asking me questions and they listened to me, and that made a lasting impression on me.
 When we feel listened to, we feel loved.
 And when we listen to others, it’s a sign of us loving them and an acknowledgement that we can learn from them.
 And it’s also recognition that God in his sovereignty and goodness has put this person in my life.

 7. Ask questions